-Appendix B is for the second purpose of the CMA.
-The data below will be used by HUD to calculate unmet needs for awarding HUD's CDBG-DR grants.
-HUD performs a complex grants formulation process using registrant level data from FEMA and the Small Business Administration (SBA) to generate its CDBG-DR grants allocations and figures estimating unmet disaster needs for OMB and Congress.
+Appendix B pertains to the second purpose of the CMA.
+The IA registrant data below will be used by HUD to calculate unmet needs for awarding HUD's CDBG-DR grants.
+HUD performs a complex grants formulation process using IA registrant level data from FEMA and the SBA to generate its CDBG-DR grants allocations and figures estimating unmet disaster needs for OMB and Congress.

-Specifically, these data are used to calculate the number homes and cost for those homes to recover that are not covered by FEMA, insurance, or SBA assistance for (i) owner-occupied properties likely suffering serious damage and lacking adequate resources for the damage incurred and (ii) renter-occupied properties likely suffering serious damage and occupied by very low-income tenants.
-Registrant identification data are needed for comparing to SBA data.
+Specifically, this IA registrant data is used to calculate the number of homes, and the cost for those homes to recover, that are not covered by FEMA, insurance, or SBA assistance for (1) owner-occupied properties likely suffering serious damage and lacking adequate resources for the damage incurred and (2) renter-occupied properties likely suffering serious damage and occupied by very low-income tenants.
+IA registrant identification data is needed for comparing to SBA data.
 Address is needed to reduce duplication when multiple disasters strike the same area and to ensure accuracy with determining grant amounts for local government allocations.

-After HUD has calculated grant award allocations to CDBG-DR awardees, HUD will enter into a data sharing agreement with CDBG-DR awardees and provide the data used for making the grant awards allocation to the applicable CDBG-DR awardees so that the CDBG-DR awardee can do planning and market their programs.
-These data will not be used for determination of individual benefits.
+After HUD has calculated grant award allocations to CDBG-DR awardees, CDBG-DR grantees identified in Appendix F agree to the proper protection of this data, appropriate participation in this matching program, and compliance with this Agreement's terms by signing the grantee signatory page in Appendix D. HUD will then provide a subset of the IA registrant data used for making the grant awards allocation to the applicable CDBG-DR grantees along with the NFIP data below so the CDBG-DR awardee can start planning and marketing the programs they will utilize with grant funds.
+This data will not be used for the determination of individual benefits.